26 May 2021

 Channel 4 News did a recorded interview over Zoom.
 Part of it was used in their 3-minute story "Tory Islamophobia inquiry finds anti-Muslim views and criticises Johnson’s burka comments."

 The BBC News website mentioned my 2018 involvement in their story "PM's burka comments gave impression of insensitivity - report" about the issue of the report.

 I was extensively quoted by Rajeev Syal in his Guardian story "Critics believe Tory Islamophobia report was doomed to fail."
 The most important quote was:

 “The key issue which the terms of reference did not address is what is it about the Conservative party that leads so many anti-Muslim bigots to believe that the Conservative party is the place for them?”

 I was interviewed by talkRADIO on the day of publication.
-They tweeted part of the interview as video, as embedded below.
+They tweeted part of the video of the interview.